fire-helper/slides/csi106_1/transcript.md

 - IF the audience answers something like "freedom"

-That's correct, indeed, "free software" means software without restrictions.
+That's correct, indeed, "free software" means **software without restrictions**.

-To differentiate between the 2 meanings of the word, we usually use 2 distinct words instead:
+To differentiate between the 2 meanings of the word, we usually use *2 distinct words* instead:

 ("Gratis" slide)

-Gratis, means free as in not paid, no cost, no money.
+**Gratis**, means free as in not paid, no cost, no money.

 But the meaning we are talking about is actually "libre".